Mashyrano/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4/ script tha diplays last 10 line of a file
 5. script to display the first 10 lines
 6. tail head combo to specify line of file

+8. redirect output of ls -la to a file